Ankitkumargh/CNAPP-Dashboard-Project/README.md

 ## Features
 1. Dynamic Widget Management: Users can add and remove widgets dynamically within different categories.
 2. Category-Based Organization: Widgets are organized into categories such as "CSPM Executive Dashboard" and "CWPP Dashboard".
-3. JSON-Based Configuration: The dashboard is configured using JSON data to define categories and widgets, allowing for easy customization and scalability.
+3. JSON-Based Configuration: The dashboard uses JSON data to define categories and widgets, allowing for easy customization and scalability.
 4. User Interaction: Users can click on the "+Add Widget" button to add a new widget with custom names and text, and use the cross icon to remove widgets from a category.
 5. Search Functionality: The dashboard includes a search feature that allows users to filter through the list of available widgets.

 ## Technologies Used
-1. Angular (latest version): For building a single-page application with a dynamic dashboard.
+1. Angular (latest version): Building a single-page application with a dynamic dashboard.
 2. Bootstrap: For responsive design and layout.
 3. Bootstrap Icons: For icons used in the dashboard.
 4. Store Management Tool: (e.g., NgRx or a simple state management approach) for managing the addition and removal of widgets locally.

 ## Project Structure
-src/app: Contains all the Angular components, services, and modules.
+src/app: All Angular components, services, and modules are contained.
 components: Houses all the UI components like dashboards and widgets.
 services: Includes services for managing state and API interactions.
 models: Contains TypeScript interfaces for JSON configuration and widget management.